Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Introduction

 \section{Introduction}

-Graph signal processing has emerged recently as a promising area where graph-structural information is used for analysis of vector signals \cite{Shuman,Sandry1}.
-The area has a high relevance in many applications that deal with data over networks or graphs.
-Several traditional signal processing and machine learning methods have been extended to a graph setting.
-In this article, we develop an extension of a standard kernel regression method for a graph signal setting.
-In the next two subsections we provide literature review and our contributions in the context of existing methods.
+Graph signal processing (GSP) has emerged recently as a framework which employs graph-structural information in the analysis and processing of vector-valued signals \cite{Shuman,Sandry1}.
+The framework has been shown to exhibit great potential in a wide range of real-world applications that deal with data over networks or graphs.
+By actively making use of the graph or the network structure, GSP deals with the extension of several traditional signal processing and machine learning concepts to a graph signal setting.
+In this article, our contribution to GSP is the development of a {supervised} kernel regression method for predicting graph signal outputs {from general input observations}.
+In the next two subsections, we provide a review of the existing literature, followed by our contributions placed in the context of the existing methods.